 - Please do not push contests, promotions or repetitive content into Slack unless that is part of your App's offering.

-- Any App which violates Slack's TOS, API TOS, or Slack App Developer Agreement will be refused or removed and we reserve the right to disable any associated tokens.
+- Any App which violates Slack's TOS, API TOS, or Slack App Directory Agreement will be refused or removed and we reserve the right to disable any associated tokens.

 - Each App must comply with all applicable legal requirements in each location where it is made available to users.
 It is the developer's obligation to understand and conform to all applicable local laws.

 - Do not use contact information obtained from Slack (including email addresses) to contact Slack users outside of Slack without their express permission.